hpaluch/crii-sandbox/README.md

 * Xilinx ISE Webpack 14.7 - official VM, can be downloaded from:
   - https://account.amd.com/en/forms/downloads/xef.html?filename=Xilinx_ISE_14.7_Win10_14.7_VM_0213_1.zip
   - unpack above zip and import `ova/14.7_VM.ova` to your VirtualBox
+  - or you can use normal installer, however only Win7 or XP are supported.
+I tried it under Win10, but some features cause crash (for example file dialogs will crash ISE)
+  - Workaround for File Dialog crash under Win 10:
+    - use 32-bit version of ISE (there is launch icon available)
+  - also note that iMPACT works fine (even 64-bit version) under Win10

 # Tips